-Wondering where to stay in the Amalfi Coast?
+Wondering where to stay in Amalfi Coast towns?
 With so many beautiful villages and world-class hotels, it can be hard to choose the best base for a memorable holiday.
-Including hotels with private pools, hotels with direct beach access, and the best hotels in the main towns on the route, here’s a guide to where to stay along one of the world’s most spectacular coastlines.
+Here’s a guide to where to stay along one of the world’s most spectacular coastlines that will help you decide which town and which hotel is perfect for you.

-Best Towns and Hotels: Where to Stay in the Amalfi Coast
+Best Towns and Hotels: Where to Stay on the Amalfi Coast

 First though, some tips on booking accommodation in Italy.